Visa policy of Northern Cyprus: Free visa on arrival

-Citizens of all countries (except Armenia, Nigeria and Syria) may obtain a free visa on arrival by the Immigration Officer at the designated ports and border crossings for a maximum stay of 90 days within any 180-day period.
+Citizens of all countries and territories (except Armenia, Nigeria and Syria) may obtain a free visa on arrival at the designated ports and border crossings for a maximum stay of 90 days within any 180-day period.

 All foreign citizens who wish to stay in Northern Cyprus for more than 90 days, are required to obtain a residence permit.
 Foreign citizens who exceed the period of stay without a residence permit will be issued a visa penalty fine (100.23 Turkish lira for each day) that has to be paid on a future re-entry.

+Citizens of the following countries and territories may obtain a free visa on arrival but they are required to hold a double airport transit visa (ATV) when transiting through any airport in Turkey when they are bound for the Turkish Republic of Northern Cyprus.
+Transit visas must be obtained from Turkish diplomatic mission responsible for the applicant’s area of residency: